Crabtr/TwitchChatArchiver/README.md

 ## Important remarks
 * Every channel gets its own connection.
-In a normal situation this would be completely pointless, but Twitch will drop a connection if too many messages are in the sending queued to be sent to it and the high volume nature of rooms during events means that limit is easily hit.
+In a normal situation this would be completely pointless, but Twitch will drop a connection if too many messages are queued to be sent to it and the high volume nature of rooms during events means that limit is easily hit.
 * The exact maximum number of connections allowed per IP address isn't officially documented, but as an anti-spam measure Twitch will drop all of your connections and possibly further temporarily ban your IP should you open too many.
 If you want to archive a lot of channels (≥ 50) then this project probably isn't for you, but you presumably know that.

 ## Configuration